miriam590/python-non-sqlalchemy-code-challenge-articles/README.md

   - `_authors`: A unique set of authors who have written for the magazine.

 ## How to Use This System
-To get started, simply create instances of `Author`, `Magazine`, and `Article` to establish their relationships.
+To get started, simply create instances of `Author`, `Magazine` and `Article` to establish their relationships.
 The system is designed to enforce rules, ensuring that all attributes are valid.

-## Testing the Waters
-We've included unit tests for each class to make sure everything works as it should.
-You can run the tests using `pytest` to verify the implementation.

 ## Getting Started
 To install the necessary dependencies, run: